 Any form of fear or contempt can hinder you from growing and finding your fulfillment in life.

 We may be scared.
 Scared of what lies ahead, of what may or may not happen.
 Or just simply ashamed for not taking the time to develop ourselves.
 Everyone has their personal reasons.
 But I realized that distracting yourself and letting any form of fear or contempt be your subconscious drive, can hinder you from what will help you grow and find your fulfillment in life.
-If left uncontrolled, you will enter a viscous cycle that will leave you exhausted.
+If left uncontrolled, you will enter a vicious cycle that will leave you exhausted.

 The point is that sometimes you just need to take a step back and look at the bigger picture.
+Take it slow.
 See what is going on in your life so that you know what to fix, adjust or nurture.
 It may be the relationship with your family, friends or simply with yourself.
-Do things mindfully - one thing at a time - so that you can give it all the attention it needs.
+Do things mindfully – one thing at a time – so that you can give it all the attention it needs.

 Whilst we keep looking into the future, preparing ourselves for what will come, we forget the present.
 We forget to realize how amazing things are despite the stress, despite the failures.